Priyagoyall/Power-BI-AI-Startups-Ecosystem/README.md

 ### Market Engagement
 ![Engagement](engagement_analysis.png)

+“I developed an end-to-end Power BI dashboard analyzing the AI startup ecosystem.
+The project integrates multiple datasets including startups, funding rounds, products, and market engagements to provide a 360-degree performance view.

+The dashboard tracks key KPIs such as total startups, active startups, total funding, revenue, funding per startup, and year-over-year funding growth using time intelligence functions.

+One of the most impactful features I built was a composite Engagement Score, where I normalized engagement frequency and deal value, then applied weighted scoring to rank startups based on market strength.

+This dashboard helps investors identify high-growth startups, supports founders in benchmarking performance, and enables strategy teams to analyze funding and revenue trends for data-driven decision-making.”

 This dashboard solves these challenges by providing a centralized, interactive analytical view of the AI startup landscape.